pikepdf/pikepdf/docs/source_build.md

 built with the same compiler.
 You may not mix and match MinGW and Visual C++ for example.

-Running a regular `pip install` command will detect the version of the compiler used to build Python and attempt to build the extension with it.
+Running a regular `uv pip install` command will detect the version of the compiler used to build Python and attempt to build the extension with it.
 We must force the use of Visual Studio 2015.